 The Vintage 2020 Population Estimates have the same favorable qualities as DA.
 The biggest difference between national DA estimates and county Population Estimates is the inclusion of migration across counties.
 Migration between counties is captured in the Census Bureau administrative records technique which uses federal tax records to estimate such migration (U.S. Census Bureau, 2012d).

-The County Population Estimates are derived using the formula in Equation 1.
+The County Population Estimates are derived using the formula in Equation 1 which is taken from U.S. Census Bureau (2013d).

 $$P1 = P0 + B - D + NDM + NIM$$ (1)

 Where: